Taiwan Taoyuan International Airport (TPE) Guide

 Quick summary

-Taiwan's main international gateway, about 40 km west of central Taipei, built around Terminal 1 and Terminal 2 with a giant Terminal 3 due to open.
+Taiwan's main international gateway, about 40 km west of central Taipei, built around Terminal 1 and Terminal 2, with the first phase of a giant new Terminal 3 (its North Concourse) opened in December 2025 and the full T3 due around 2027.
 The purple Taoyuan Airport MRT is the star: it reaches Taipei Main Station in roughly 35-38 minutes, and long-layover passengers can grab a free half-day city tour.

 Terminals at TPE

 Taoyuan handles international traffic through two connected passenger buildings.
 Terminal 1 is the older, smaller building; Terminal 2 is the larger and newer one and is home to China Airlines and most SkyTeam flights, while Terminal 1 serves a wider mix of carriers.
-The two are linked airside and landside, and normally a free automated Skytrain people mover shuttles between them 24 hours a day in just a couple of minutes, though sections of the inter-terminal transit have been affected by the huge Terminal 3 building project happening southwest of Terminal 2 (T3 is expected to be the airport's biggest terminal once complete).
-Both terminals sit directly above the Taoyuan Airport MRT station, so switching terminals or heading to the city is straightforward.
+The two are linked airside and landside, and normally a free automated Skytrain people mover shuttles between them 24 hours a day in just a couple of minutes, though sections of the inter-terminal transit have been affected by the huge Terminal 3 building project happening southwest of Terminal 2.
+Terminal 3 is being built in phases: its North Concourse opened to passengers on 25 December 2025, while the main terminal building and the South Concourse are expected to follow around 2027, at which point T3 will be the airport's largest terminal.
+Both Terminals 1 and 2 sit directly above the Taoyuan Airport MRT station, so switching terminals or heading to the city is straightforward.
 If your arrival and departure use different terminals, allow a little extra time and follow the Skytrain or shuttle-bus signage.

 TPE parking rates & options